 \subsection{Hyper-parameters}

-\citet{deit} have proposed data-efficient training setting with strong regularization such as MixUp \citep{zhang2018mixup}, CutMix \citep{yun2019cutmix}, and random erasing \citep{zhong2020random}.
-We adopt the training setting of DeiT \citep{deit} and denote ViT-Ti/-S/-B with $\gs$ module.
+Touvron \etal~\cite{deit} have proposed data-efficient training settings with strong regularization, such as MixUp \cite{zhang2018mixup}, CutMix \cite{yun2019cutmix}, and random erasing \cite{zhong2020random}.
+We adopt the training setting of DeiT \cite{deit} and denote ViT-Ti/-S/-B with $\gs$ module.
 We do not use repeated augmentation for ViT-Ti/-S with ours.
-For ViT-B with ours, we increase the warmup-epochs from 5 to 10 and the drop-path.
-In distillation, we use the same hyper-parameters except for the drop-path of ViT-B with ours to 0.2.
+For ViT-B with ours, we increase the warmup epochs from 5 to 10 and the drop path.
+In distillation, we use the same hyper-parameters except for the drop path of ViT-B with ours to 0.2.